ipfs-inactive/docs/content/reference/api/http.md

 #### Arguments

   - `arg` [string]: The name to resolve.
 Required: **yes**.
   - `recursive` [bool]: Resolve until the result is an IPFS name.
+Default: "true".
 Required: no.
   - `dht-record-count` [int]: Number of records to request for DHT resolution.
 Required: no.
   - `dht-timeout` [string]: Max time to collect values during DHT resolution eg "30s".
 Pass 0 for no timeout.
 Required: no.